xvik/gradle-java-lib-plugin/README.md

 ### Tasks

+NOTE: for gradle 7.6 and above [native javadoc and sources registration used](https://docs.gradle.org/current/userguide/java_plugin.html#packaging)

-- `sourcesJar` task always applied
+- `sourcesJar`
-- `javadocJar` if java sources directory present ('src/main/java')
+- `javadocJar` for gradle < 7.6 might not be applied of no java sources
-- `groovydocJar` if groovy plugin available and groovy sources present ('src/main/groovy').
+- `groovydocJar` (for gradle < 7.6) if groovy plugin available and groovy sources present ('src/main/groovy').
 Last condition is important because groovy may be used only for tests.
 - `openDependencyReport` if `project-report` plugin active - opens html dependency report in browser

-IMPORTANT: if you have only groovy sources then `groovydocJar` will have javadoc` classifier!
-This is because maven central requires javadoc jar, so even if you write groovy project you have to name it javadoc.

-In case of both groovy and java sources, `groovydocJar` will use `groovydoc` classifier, because `javadocJar` already use `javadoc` and have to produce separate artifacts.

 `install` task added to simplify publication to local maven repository: this is simply shortcut for gradle's [publishToMavenLocal](https://docs.gradle.org/current/userguide/publishing_maven.html#publishing_maven:tasks) task